BasicJava101/basicjava101.github.io/0-if-switch.md

      case 100:
          //only do this if year == 100 System.out.println("century");
-         //have to break else it will go down to the other cases break;
+         //have to break else it will go down to the other cases until it finds a break statement break;
      case 10:
          //only do this if year == 10 System.out.println("decade");
-         //have to break else it will go down to the other cases break;
+         //have to break else it will go down to the other cases until it finds a break statement break;
      default:
          // if it doesn't match any of the other case